 Spin the Rokkaku-dō sutra wheel:

-Turn the six-sided wheel three times to gain wisdom.
+Turn the hexagonal scripture wheel three times for good luck.

 Hà Minh Dũng